-Also, with an overall strategy to increasingly specialize in certain industries such as automobiles industry and pharmaceuticals/medicals industry, the Group is engaged in the Engineering Outsourcing Business, providing outsourcing for the research and development divisions of makers.
+Also, with an overall strategy to increasingly specialize in certain industries such as the automobile industry and pharmaceutical/medical industry, the Group is engaged in the Engineering Outsourcing Business, providing outsourcing for the research and development divisions of manufacturers.
 Therefore, the business conditions of each of the specialized industries may have an impact on the Group; however, by transferring engineers within the Group companies across industry divides, the Group minimizes the impact of client business cycles.

-However, in the event that a nation that the Group has entered slips into a major recession, and overall domestic production and R&D activities decline, the Group’s financial results may be affected.
+However, in the event that a nation that the Group has entered slips into a major recession, and overall domestic production and R&D activities decline, the Group’s operating results, etc. may be affected.

 The use of data in a broader range of fields due to technological innovation such as IoT and AI is expected to lead to changes in various fields of industry and business models.
-If the Group cannot fully respond to these changes, this could have a negative impact on its financial results for various reasons, including losing its market position in the future.
+If the Group cannot fully respond to these changes, this could have an impact on its operating results, etc. for various reasons, including losing its market position in the future.

 (4) Regarding the Securing of Necessary Staff